ncatlab/nlab-content/pages/7/5/1/2/2157/content.md

 $$
 r_0 x_0 + \dots + r_n x_n = r_{\sigma 0} x_{\sigma 0} + \dots + r_{\sigma n} x_{\sigma n}
 $$
 and also "duplication" and "omission" axioms.
 This Lawvere theory can be defined concisely as follows.
-The Lawvere theory of vector spaces is the opposite of the category of finite-dimensional vector spaces; its operations are all linear combinations.
+The Lawvere theory of vector spaces is the opposite of the category of finite-dimensional vector spaces; its operations are all [[linear combinations]].
 The Lawvere theory for affine spaces is the sub-theory of this consisting of only the affine combinations.
-(The Lawvere theory of vector spaces also has other interesting sub-theories, such as that consisting of _convex combinations_ whose algebras are abstract [[convex space]]s in one sense of the term.)
+(The Lawvere theory of vector spaces also has other interesting sub-theories, such as that consisting of _[[convex combinations]]_ whose algebras are abstract [[convex space]]s in one sense of the term.)
 Note that the empty set is a model (algebra) of this Lawvere theory; an affine space is an *inhabited* model.

 Given the unbiased definition in terms of a Lawvere theory, the previous three "biased" vector-space-free definitions can then be recovered by finding particular generating operations for the theory.
 In particular, this Lawvere theory is generated by $2$-ary operations if $char(k)\neq 2$, and by $3$-ary ones if $char(k)=2$.
 To wit, suppose given $(r_0,\dots,r_n)\in k^{n+1}$ with $n\ge 3$ such that $r_0+\dots+r_n=1$.
 Suppose for the moment that the $r_i$ are not all $1$, and WLOG suppose that $r_0\neq 1$.
 (Note that here we use the invariance under permutations.)
 Then we have
 $$